MastheadDescription

 The Truth about the National Debt

-The daily headlines and the TV news have been filled with reports of the Herculean struggles between the Congress and President George W. Bush over the Federal budgets for FY-2009 through FY-2011.
-This to-the-mat confrontation has often threatened the unthinkable curtailment of "non-essential" Federal services.
+These past two years, the daily headlines and the TV news have been filled with reports of the Herculean struggles between the Congress and President George W. Bush over the Federal budgets for FY-2005 through FY-2007.
+This to-the-mat confrontation has even threatened the unthinkable curtailment of "non-essential" Federal services.

-For example, in the past few years, only the financial sleight-of-hand of the US Treasury Secretary in disinvesting from Federal civil service retirement funds and withholding receipts and interest payable on Treasury securities held by these trust funds has forestalled the international debacle of defaulting on maturing Federal debts.
+Only the financial sleight-of-hand of US Treasury Secretary John W. Snow in disinvesting from Federal civil service retirement funds and withholding receipts and interest payable on Treasury securities held by these trust funds has forestalled the international debacle of defaulting on maturing Federal debts.
 This bitter contest over the Federal budget is triggered by deepening concern over unprecedented deficits propelling the out-of-control growth of our astronomical national debt.

 While the enormity of the national debt has been a popular whipping boy for as long as any of us can remember, can the owner/manager of the emerging business do much about this problem?
 How does the national debt really affect the owner/ manager of the emerging business?
 Isn't it much like worrying about the hole in the ozone layer — obviously immensely important, but a very remote phenomena from my day-to-day concerns?